This video highlights an amazing commute made possible by an e-bike. The new law has made his commute illegal.

 "Legalizing" ebikes in New York State is part of Governor Cuomo's proposed budget, released on January 21st.
 Unfortunately, the bill1 has so many gotchas, it makes ebiking illegal outside of New York City.
 Worse, it sets up whole new ways to criminalize communities.

-The budget bill passed by the Legislature on April 2, 2020 includes a few changes from the Governor's bill.
-Most of the provisions are the same.
+It includes a few changes from the initial bill.
 See these boxes in each section, below, for details.

 Even if you don't have an ebike now, properly legalizing ebikes will significantly benefit you in the long run.